 I love to cook, but in those first few weeks, it was the last thing on my mind.
 In fact, eating was one of the last things on my mind.
 Thank goodness for a vigilant husband and all the snacks people provided us with!
 Experience is one of the best ways to learn a lesson and in this case it has helped me help so many of my friends who had babies after me.

-Today I’ve rounded up a list of 4 “meals” to take new parents (and more specifically, mom).
+Today I’ve rounded up a list of four meals to take new parents (and more specifically, mom).
 I use the term “meal” lightly because not all of these items would be considered a meal but you’ll get the picture!
-Most of these are excellent choices because you can make multiple servings and the family can either choose to eat again and again that week or freeze.
+These are excellent choices because most of these you can make multiple servings and the family can either choose to eat again and again that week or freeze.

 This is one of my favorites and is regularly found in our freezer!

-Especially great during the winter, though we love soup and chili any time of the year!
+These are especially great meals to take new parents during the winter, though we love soup and chili any time of the year!
 And there are a ton of great summer soup recipes.
 Either of these options can be packed full of protein and veggies, both of which mom should be getting!
-Some of my favorite recipes are…
+Some of my favorite recipes are:

 The Goodie Basket

 I wish I could take credit for this but I can’t.
 Instead, this was an item that I received from a friend right after I had my son and I just think it’s so genius.
 She knew we were receiving full meals every other day and so she brought over a basket of SNACKS that I could easily grab throughout the day that were healthy.
 Another great idea is a breakfast basket because, again, most people provide meals for dinner.
 Bonus, your friend gets a cute basket and you can even throw in a little something for baby!

 Items to include:

 For more ideas on items to throw in the basket check out my lactation snacks post.